A medical school loan is something most students will need when

 It takes time to process your loan money and for it to clear your bank account, so you should expect to have enough money to cover your first month of school.

 You will need to complete the Free Application for Federal Student Aid (FAFSA) or Renewal FAFSA, yes that financial aid application which got you money for undergrad still applies for graduate and professional school.
-The FAFSA is processed relatively quickly these days and you'll find out what your Expected Family Contribution (EFC) for your education will be.

 Next you will complete the Master Promissory Note, essentially the promissory note for your loan.
 From here it should be "smooth sailing" but if you run into any trouble contact your school's financial aid office and they can advise you on the specifics of your medical school loan.